Black Hole Ringdown as a Probe for Dark Energy: Constraints from tests of gravity

 Now, let us consider the ratio between the source terms of the scalar background for the Earth-Moon system, again assuming that the deviation of the geometry from GR is not larger than $\mathcal{O}(1)$ (and therefore $T \sim \MP^2 \mathcal{R}$),

 where $r_s^{\oplus}$ is the Schwarzschild radius of the Earth and $r_{E-M}$ is the typical radius of the orbit of the Moon around the Earth.
 If this ratio is equal to or larger than 1, the background is sourced by sGB also at this scale.
 In particular, both the estimations for the scalar background and the size of the mixing are then given by the same expressions as for black holes, Eqs.~\eqref{bg-X} and \eqref{mixing-GB}, respectively, appropriately substituting $r_s$ by $r_s^{\oplus}$.
-We will assume this is the case, and we will later check that this is indeed satisfied for specific choices of $\alpha$, $\Lambda$ and the form of the leading HD operator ($n$ and $m$).
+We will assume this is the case, and we will later check that this is indeed satisfied when Solar System tests and bounds from amplitudes are taken into account.